Towards Using Data-Influence Methods to Detect Noisy Samples in Source Code Corpora: Evaluation

+\begin{enumerate}[leftmargin=*] \item \textbf{Synthetic Noisy Dataset}: We inject random noise to a clean dataset.
+We chose the POJ-104~\cite{mou2016convolutional}, a commonly used dataset for code classification.
+This dataset contains 52,000 C programs divided into 104 classes of 500 programs each.
+We randomly select 10\% samples in each class and randomly relabel these samples.
+Now we have a training set $\boldsymbol{Z_{train}}$ containing both clean and noisy data. \item \textbf{Real Noisy Dataset}: As shown in ~\cite{khan2020impact}, the dataset used in defect prediction task might contain a significant amount of noise.
+We chose Devign~\cite{Devign} as the representative after confirming that there are noises in the dataset.
+Devign dataset includes 21,854 potententially vulnerable C functions collected from open source projects.
+Each function is manually labeled by software security experts as vulnerable or not. \end{enumerate}

-We take the public code artifacts from ASTNN \footnote{https://github.com/zhangj111/astnn}, CodeBERT\footnote{https://github.com/microsoft/CodeBERT} and BiLSTM to reproduce the results reported in the original work.
+\textbf{Source code Models: } We take the public code artifacts from ASTNN\footnote{https://github.com/zhangj111/astnn}, CodeBERT\footnote{https://github.com/microsoft/CodeBERT} to reproduce results reported in the original works.